malliaris/SSNS/README.md

 The decision write the **SSNS** code in JavaScript was not a hard one.
 The requirements were, roughly:

-* app should be accessible by web browser and not require installation of anything
+* app should be accessible by web browser, quick to load, and not require installation of anything
 * app should have a good, responsive UI
-* app should have good graphical output, plots, etc.
 * computation won't be too intense, but language/library setup should provide vectors, random numbers, etc.
 * language/library setup should offer standard object-oriented programming capabilities
+* app should have good graphical output, plots, etc.

 Pure client-side JavaScript was really the only option that satisfied all these requirements, and, in particular, could maintain a rapid feedback loop between user action, computation, and plot output.
 It was also the simplest choice, free from complicating factors such as: repeated web requests, Ajax, transimission of data/graphics, dependence on sustained network connectivity.
 Years ago, Java code in the form of an applet might have been considered, but not anymore 😀.

 With the multitude of options for HTML/CSS/js projects, the first two requirements above were not hard to satisfy.
-The last three, however, required a bit more care and testing before finding a satisfactory setup (in the same order as above):
+The last three, however, required a bit more trying and testing to get a satisfactory setup.
+In the same order as above:

-* There doesn't seem to be a JavaScript plotting library that does what [matplotlib](https://matplotlib.org/), say, does in the Python world.
-Many web options focus on data exploration and novel visualization techniques, and we needed straightforward and lightweight.
-The [flot](https://www.flotcharts.org/) library filled most of our needs and has good auto-scaling functionality.
-The HTML <samp>&lt;canvas&gt;</samp> element was added to the mix for plotting heat maps.

 * When it came to finding JavaScript versions of the basic scientific computing tools present, e.g., in Python NumPy/SciPy, the only truly difficult category was pseudorandom number generation.
 JavaScript's <samp>Math.random()</samp> does not appear to allow seeding or accessing the generator's state, and there are not too many other options.
 Luckily, we found [stdlib.js](https://stdlib.io/), which proved sufficient in this area.

 * It was great to see that the 2015 JavaScript revision added, among other things, "true" classes.
 (It has long had "objects," but that term refers to a key-value-pair container, not a class instance.)
 Certain OOP features like multiple constructors are not possible, but, overall, pure JavaScript met the code's [structural](#classes-hierarchies-etc) needs just fine!

+* There doesn't seem to be a JavaScript plotting library that does what [matplotlib](https://matplotlib.org/), say, does in the Python world.
+Many web options focus on data exploration and novel visualization techniques, and we needed straightforward and lightweight.
+The [flot](https://www.flotcharts.org/) library filled most of our needs and has good auto-scaling functionality.
+The HTML <samp>&lt;canvas&gt;</samp> element was added to the mix for plotting heat maps.

+With all tricky needs met, it was easy to put in the pieces in the areas where HTML/CSS/js excels, like UI, icons, etc.  The more or less finalized list of dependencies is [here](#external-libraries-dependencies).

-The core of the **SSNS** app is ~3000 lines of object-oriented JavaScript.
-The JavaScript language has evolved over many years as the programming language of the web.
-Scientific computation has never been its forte, but it was the logical choice for us.
-The design-stage thinking went something like this:
+that The core of the **SSNS** app is ~3000 lines of object-oriented JavaScript.
+The JavaScript language has evolved over many years as the programming language of the web.  an enormous number of tools are available to facilitate .

-* The app needed to load relatively quickly in a web browser, and without the need to install anything.
-To keep things simple, the code would run client-side, and, after loading, would not need to communicate further with the server (i.e., no Ajax).
-The app needed to be straightforward to use, and accessible.
-With JavaScript, an enormous number of tools are available to facilitate .
 WEB DEV TOOLS, JS CONSOLE you can always get a quick peek by viewing the source in your browser.

-* TOUCH ON THESE???
-[Bootstrap](https://getbootstrap.com/)<br/>for UI components and responsive layout that displays well on both mobile and desktop browsers [Font Awesome](https://fontawesome.com/)<br/>for nifty icons

 ## Input/Output